ejkreboot/svelteauth0/README.md

 You should be able to click "Login" and then sign up and login via the Auth0 interface.

+## Known Issues

+The expiration time of the identity token is based on the `ID Token Expiration` setting in the application dashboard.
+This must match your **tenant's** `Require login after` setting (https://manage.auth0.com/dashboard/us/YOUR_AUTHO_DOMAIN/tenant/advanced).
+If they don't match, your protected routes access may expire before (or after!) your session expires.

 ## Key Features

 The main layout (`src/routes/+layout.svelte`) uses the auth0 client side SDK to manage logging in and